-The trend we have experienced in recent quarters of growth in shipment levels at a lower average weight per shipment continued in first quarter 2017.
-Since revenue for each shipment is typically determined by applying a price, which considers profile characteristics of the shipment, to the weight of the shipment, this trend has had a negative impact on revenue per shipment while still requiring operating resources (including labor and, in certain markets, local purchased transportation agents) to handle higher numbers of shipments.
-For the three months ended March 31, 2017, shipments increased 5.7% per day while daily tonnage declined 0.7%, leading to lower weight per shipment and, consequently, lower revenue per shipment.
+The trend we have experienced in recent quarters of growth in shipment levels at a lower average weight per shipment continued in second quarter 2017.
+Since revenue for each shipment is typically determined by applying a price (which considers freight profile characteristics) to the weight of the shipment, this trend has had a negative impact on revenue per shipment while still requiring operating resources (including labor and, in certain markets, local purchased transportation agents) to handle higher numbers of shipments.
+For the three and six months ended June 30, 2017, shipments per day increased 4.4% and 5.0%, respectively, while daily tonnage improved slightly in second quarter and declined 0.3% for the six months ended June 30, 2017, compared to the same periods of 2016, leading to lower weight per shipment and, consequently, lower revenue per shipment.
+As previously discussed in the Asset-Based Segment Overview section of Results of Operations, we began applying space-based pricing on certain Asset-Based shipments effective August 1, 2017, to supplement traditional weight-based LTL pricing to more appropriately reflect the cost of our services related to recent trends of lighter, bulkier freight in our network.
 The Asset-Based segment operating ratio was also impacted by changes in the operating expenses discussed in the following paragraphs.